 (b) make any other orders that the Court thinks just or necessary.

-11.11 Service of application for order in relation to breaches etc. by person concerned with corporation (Corporations Act s.
+11.11.
+Service of application for order in relation to breaches etc. by person concerned with corporation (Corporations Act s.
 598)

 (1) This rule applies to a person applying for an order under section 598 of the Corporations Act.